MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-02.md

 In this tutorial you learned how Azure Storage services can be used to persist unstructured data and binaries for our **HoloLens 2** application on the cloud.

-In the next tutorial you will learn how to use Azure Custom Vision to detect images associated with a *Tracked Object.*
+In the next tutorial you will learn how to use Azure Custom Vision to detect images associated with a *Tracked Object*.

 [Next Lesson: 3.
 Integrating Azure Custom Vision](mrlearning-azure-03.md)